 Under the Republic of Venice, the island was heavily fortified with two stone walls surrounding it.
 The defensive structure kept attackers and illness (like the plague) out of the city, which made it quite a desirable place to live.
 Limited space on the island resulted in narrow streets and stacked housing.

 In 1763, the channel was filled in and the island became part of the mainland.
 After the fall of Venice, Rovinj was shuffled to the Austrian Empire until the end of World War I, when it became part of the Kingdom of Italy.
-In 1947, Rovinj was included in Yugoslavia and eventually became a Croatian city in 1991 when Croatia declared independence.
+In 1947, Rovinj was included in Yugoslavia and eventually became part of Croatia in 1991.

-Because of the intertwining history with Italy, there are strong Italian influences in the city.
-In fact, the town has two official languages: Croatian and Italian.
+Because of the intertwining history with Italy, there are strong Italian influences in Rovinj.
+In fact, it has two official languages: Croatian and Italian.
 As such, the town is named both Rovinj (Croatian) and Rovigno (Italian) – and most street signs are displayed in both languages, as well.

 Rovinj, Croatia holidays can be quiet and serene…or absolutely filled to the brim with activities.
-This Rovinj travel guide includes everything you need to know to plan your trip – from must-see Rovinj sights to the best places to relax to exploration beyond the Old Town.
+This Rovinj travel guide includes everything you need to know to plan your trip – from must-see Rovinj sights to the best places to relax to exploration beyond the Rovinj Old Town.

 #1 Explore Old Town Rovinj, Croatia

-There are a few Rovinj, Croatia Old Town sights that should not be missed!
-St. Euphemia Church is a must – and we detail it next on our list of the top Rovinj, Croatia things to do, but make sure to check out these sights, too!
+There are a few Rovinj, Croatia Old Town sights that should not be missed.
+St. Euphemia Church is a must – and we detail it next on our list of the top Rovinj, Croatia things to do.
+That said, make sure to check out these sights, as well.

-Farmer’s Market (map): The local Rovinj market is an interesting place to peruse fresh, in-season produce and other locally produced goods.
+(Map) The local Rovinj market is an interesting place to peruse fresh, in-season produce and other locally produced goods.
 Top sellers at the market are local olive oil and truffles.

 #2 Visit the Iconic St. Euphemia Church and Bell Tower

 Follow any of the Old Town Rovinj streets uphill and you will eventually arrive at St. Euphemia Church – the highest point in the city.
-Completed in 1736, the church is dedicated to the town’s patron saint, St. Euphemia, and houses her remains.
+Completed in 1736, the church is dedicated to the patron saint of Rovinj, St. Euphemia, and houses her remains.

 One of the best things to do in Rovinj, Croatia is to take in the views…and there is no better view than from the top of the church bell tower.
 After climbing the rickety staircase, visitors are treated to phenomenal 360-degree panoramic views.

-#3 Jump in the Sea from Rovinj Beaches
+#3 Swim in the Adriatic Sea from Rovinj Beaches

 Rovinj Old Town Beaches